yetibot/core/doc/CONFIGURATION.md

 config lets us maximize immutability benefits and minimize negative affects of mutability in our system.

-In the future we may move all mutable config to the database.
-The only reason not to is because when using the default in-memory database all customizations would be lost upon restart.
+NB: In the future we may move all mutable configuration to the database.

 ## Modes

-Yetibot supports both immutable and mutable configuration.

-- **Immutable config sources** include both `profiles.clj` and environmental variables via `environ` or loading EDN from a file by specifying a `CONFIG_PATH` env var.
-If `CONFIG_PATH` is not specified Yetibot will attempt to load all config using `environ`.
-Providing config via multiple methods makes it compatible with 12-factor configuration and simple usage in container environments while still retaining the ease of of use of the edn file option.
+- **Immutable config sources** include both `profiles.clj` and environmental variables via `environ` or loading EDN from a file at `config/config.edn` (this can be overridden with by specifying a `CONFIG_PATH` env var)

+  Any config specified in an EDN file will be overridden by values provided by `environ`.

+  Providing config via multiple methods makes it compatible with 12-factor configuration and simple usage in container environments while still retaining the ease of of use of the EDN file option.

   The majority of configurable sub-systems use immutable config as they do not need to change very often.
 Examples include: